Clothes - it's not something we typically think about being a synonymous topic with camping.

 A little while ago I stumbled across a pair of Saltwater Sandals online and after a bit of research I fell a little in love.
 Originally manufactured in the US from leather boot offcuts during the war, they're now available in a myriad of fun colours and shapes, all bound to be just as comfortable and versatile as their predecessors.
 Saltwaters mould to the shape of your foot with wear, a process that speeds up when wet, so they’re perfect for wearing to the beach, splashing in the sea or walking about town.

-6. A Good Quality Hat
+6. A Bloody Good Hat

 I do love a good summer hat.
 Last summer I wore a cheap paper/straw (mens) hat I'd bought at Target almost exclusively, but I really struggle to find general off-the-rack hats that fit my head!
 Last Christmas I bought Matt a great straw hat from City Beach and it's done well so far (his last one, below, did not fair so well).